johncip/super8/design/implementation_plan.md

 ## Phase 3: Extract gem

-- [ ] test that everything works with RetalixFetcher tests
+- [x] test that everything works with RetalixFetcher
-- [ ] extract with git filter-repo
+- [x] extract with git filter-repo
+- [x] move to public github repo
+- [ ] add gemspec, other stuff
 - [ ] bfg / remove references to my filesystem & work
-- [ ] add gemspec, other stuff
 - [ ] code cleanup
-- [ ] public github repo
 - [ ] be able to test with a local odbc server